peklaiho/madlisp/README.md

 Symbols are words which do not match any other type and are separated by whitespace.
 They can contain special characters.
 Examples of symbols are `a`, `name` or `+`.

-When the evaluation encounters a symbol, it looks up the corresponding value from the current environment.
+Symbols are evaluated by looking up the corresponding value from the current environment.

 ## Functions

-Functions are created using the `fn` special form, also known as *lambda* in some Lisp languages:
+Functions are created using the `fn` special form, also known as `lambda` in other Lisp languages:

 ```text
 > (fn (a b) (+ a b))